chriszarate/grunt-load-options/README.md

 This Grunt plugin provides a very simple way to modularize your Gruntfile.
 Put plugin options in `grunt/options` and tasks/aliases in `grunt/tasks`.
-Use JavaScript, CoffeeScript, or JSON!
+Use JavaScript, CoffeeScript, or JSON.

+In other words, stop fussing with your Gruntfile whenever you start a new project.
+Instead, just copy over the files you need.
 See this project’s Gruntfile and `grunt` folder for an example.

 ## Getting Started